Miley Cyrus and Kaitlynn Carter Celebrate the MTV VMAs at the Same After-Party as Brody Jenner

 After attending the 2019 MTV Video Music Awards, Miley Cyrus and Kaitlynn Carter attended the same after-party as Brody Jenner.

 The 26-year-old singer and the 30-year-old star of The Hills: New Beginnings attended Columbia Records' bash at New York's Up&Down after Monday's award show.
 The two arrived holding hands around 1:00 a.m. and headed to the VIP section.
-While Brody was also in attendance, he was not seated near the duo.
+Brody arrived about 20 minutes later; however, he was not seated near the duo.
 The 36-year-old reality star, who called it quits with Kaitlynn earlier this summer, sat at a table near the DJ booth.
 He was also spotted with Josie Canesco.

 However, they weren't the only celebrities in attendance.
 Miley's famous family members, Billy Ray Cyrus and Tish Cyrus, were also there.
 During the party, guests celebrated the success of "Old Town Road," which won the award for Song of the Year earlier in the night.